rileyfletch/rileyfletch/README.md

 ## Hi, I'm Riley 👋
 I'm a third year computer science major and data science minor at the University of Virginia.

-I'm interested in full-stack web development, embedded systems, and machine learning.
+I'm interested in full-stack web development, systems programming, and machine learning.

 <!---